PS2U/TechNote/system-design/designing-data-intensive-applications/ch2.md

 ### Data locality for queries

-A document is usually stored as a single continuous string, encoded as JSON, XML, or a binary variant thereof (such as MongoDB’s BSON).
+A document is usually stored as a single continuous string, encoded as JSON, XML, or a binary variant thereof (such as MongoDB's BSON).
 If your application often needs to access the entire document (for example, to render it on a web page), there is a performance advantage to this storage locality.

 It is generally recommended that you keep documents fairly small and avoid writes that increase the size of a document.